 One nephew slept through the night by the time he was all of 2 months old – while the others were sleeping through the night (as in all night) by 9 months old.

 If you’re in that boat, I’m so happy for you.
 Remember you’re in for a rough week or two (maybe a few weeks if it’s super bad), but it should self-resolve.
 If you practice good sleep habits, then it’ll resolve on the faster end of things.

 However, if your children have a harder time sleeping at their baseline, then here’s a fun fact from a 2008 sleep study:

 Findings support the hypothesis that maladaptive parental behaviors develop in reaction to preexisting sleep difficulties.Longitudinal Study of Preschool Sleep Disturbance, Pediatric Adolesc Med Apr 2008

 In other words, when babies (who naturally have a harder time sleeping) hit a sleep regression, it’s normal for us parents to step in and help.
-However, more often than not, our attempts to help turn into “maladaptive parental behaviors” – in other words, we fall back on negative sleep associations that actually make things worse – and makes sleep regressions last longer.
+However, more often than not, our attempts to help turn into “maladaptive parental behaviors” – in other words, we fall back on negative sleep associations that make things worse – make sleep regressions last longer.

-If you’d like to read more in-depth about sleep associations and how they relate to sleep regressions, click here to read my article on it.
+If you’d like to read more in-depth about sleep associations and how they relate to sleep regressions, click here to read my article.